 1 cu ft = 0.02832 m3

-Column H - *REQUIRED FIELD* MSDS On File: Check you MSDS file and ensure that you have an MSDS for each chemical that you use.
-MSDS can be obtained from the chemical manufacturer or distributor.
-EH&S does not maintain MSDS for departments.
-If you have difficulty finding an MSDS, see the MSDS Recources link above.
+Column H - *REQUIRED FIELD* SDS On File: Check you SDS file and ensure that you have an SDS for each chemical that you use.
+SDS can be obtained from the chemical manufacturer or distributor.
+EH&S does not maintain SDS for departments.
+If you have difficulty finding an SDS, see SDS Recources.

 Column I - *REQUIRED FIELD* SHELF LIFE: Indicate the expiration date of the chemical by month and/or year.
 If the date is not accessible give an estimate of expiration.
 The shelf life of non-stable chemicals can be found on the Chemical Shelf Life page.
 It is very important that hazardous chemicals are disposed of before they become shock sensitive or explosive.

-Column J - *REQUIRED FIELD* HAZARD CLASS: Review the Hazard Class page, label on the container and/or the MSDS.
+Column J - *REQUIRED FIELD* HAZARD CLASS: Review the Hazard Class page, label on the container and/or the SDS.
 From the choices listed on the spreadsheet, choose the appropriate hazard class.
-If you cannot determine the correct class, choose TBD (to be determined) and submit an MSDS for this chemical with your inventory.
+If you cannot determine the correct class.
 Hazard classification provides information concerning adverse reactions of the chemical and proper storage.
 Additional information on the hazardous and chemical waste page.

 Column K - *SUGGESTED FIELD* VENDOR: Indicate the name of the vendor or company that manufactures or sales the chemical listed.